TAHJones/elements-of-healing/README.md

 - Error message when using the contact form  `invalid literal for int() with base 10: '2020-11-30'`.
 This was fixed by replacing `datetime.today()` with `datetime.today().year` which provided necessary integer value without the need for extra steps which were causing the error above.

 - `Server Error (500)` & `ProgrammingError at /contact/` occurs when navigating to contact form after deployment to heroku.This was caused by migration changes not being added to postgres database.
 These Errors were fixed by adding DATABASE_URL to gitpod environment variables so that migration changes were updated to postgres rather than mysqlite database.

+- When an appointment is purchased & an appointment is already in the shopping basket the 'remove' link for that appointment stops working.
+The following error `Internal Server Error: "POST /basket/remove/2/ HTTP/1.1" 500 0` is displayed in the terminal.
+This was fixed by adding a conditional statement to the appointments view and add_to_basket view to check if the basket already contains an appointment.
+If it does it redirects to the basket page instead of trying to add a new appointment and breaking the link.

+- When an appointment is deleted from the shopping basket, the appointment is still displayed on the calendar.
+This was fixed by adding the calendar appointment `id number` to the `appointment_details` session variable.
+This could then be used to delete the appointment from the calendar if the appointment was removed from the basket.
+Two other session variables, `confirmed` & `eventID` were used to delete the corresponding google calendar event if the appointment was removed from the basket.

 ## Deployment